 The song, while the product of an artist with a unique vision, has the capability to become something else once it is put out for everyone to hear.
 Once a song is out in the open, it could very well undergo a transformation unlike the original artist ever anticipated.
-Fortunately, due to the skills of many artists, that need not be a bad thing.

 Covering another artist's song is a fantastic way for someone to demonstrate his or her musical skill in light of another's.
 It seems that the notion of deconstruction is quite an accurate description of a song, for now a song written in one genre can be entirely re-interpreted in another.
 The Eagles' "Hotel California", a song coming mostly from the white-dominated '70's California rock, was masterfully re-interpreted this year in the song "American Wedding" by Odd Future crooner Frank Ocean.
 Ocean took the music of "Hotel California", a classic image of American societal decay, and sung over it lyrics about the decay of American romance.
 Though technically not a "cover", that track nonetheless demonstrates the malleability of a song once it has been released.

 The following 10 songs are prime examples of tracks that not only stand as great songs in their own right, but also as powerful re-interpretations of already great tunes.
 Ranging from folk to psychedelia to piano confessional, these songs all attest to the ability of music to unite people with distinct voices.
 As it turns out, unplugged covers aren't just for bad coffee houses.

 Note: Some of these tracks are not entirely acoustic, but in the cases in which there are non-acoustic instruments, they are not the central instrument in the song.
 I based my picks on songs that were either (a) entirely acoustic or (b) dominated by and large by acoustic instrumentation.